conejoninja/home/content/devices/food01.md

 The main idea was to be able to feed these two little rascals even when I'm not at home.
 Twice a day, a small quantity at breakfast and a bigger one for dinner (non-spoiled rabbits are supposed to eat timothy during the day when they are not sleeping).
 I would like to also measure the temperature in case it gets too hot, since rabbits don't do well on hot weather.

-The dispenser will wake up each 15 minutes, send the temperature and humidity to a server and check if it's time to feed the monsters.
+The feeder will wake up each 15 minutes, send the temperature and humidity to a server and check if it's time to feed the monsters.
 It's as autonomous as possible (it will feed them if it's time, even if there's no internet connection).
-The dispenser will notify if there's a problem with the temperature and humidity readings or if it's jammed.
+The feeder will notify if there's a problem with the temperature and humidity readings or if it's jammed.
 It could receive a command to dispense extra food even if it's not the time to.

 ![little rascals](https://conejoninja.github.io/home//images/rabbits.jpg "Baloo & Moneypenny")